 The Blue Alternative crosses seven perennial streams and 32 wooded habitat areas.
-The perennial stream crossings could provide suitable habitat for the Texas fawnsfoot and alligator snapping turtle, both state-listed as threatened and both proposed for federal listing as threatened.
-The perennial stream crossings could also provide suitable habitat for the Louisiana pigtoe, Texas heelsplitter, and potentially the White-faced Ibis and Wood Stork, all state-listed as threatened.
-The wooded habitats could support the tricolored bat (proposed for federal listing at endangered) and the same SGCN as listed under the Purple Alternative.
-The Blue Alternative could also affect the monarch butterfly.
+The perennial stream crossings, wetlands, and associated wooded habitats could provide suitable habitat for the Texas fawnsfoot and alligator snapping turtle, both state-listed as threatened and both proposed for federal listing as threatened, the tricolored bat proposed for federal listing as endangered, the Louisiana pigtoe proposed for federal listing as threatened, the Texas heelsplitter proposed for federal listing as endangered, and potentially the White-faced Ibis and Wood Stork, both state-listed as threatened.
+The stream and associated wooded habitats in addition to wetlands, disturbed grasslands, and agricultural areas could also support the same SGCN as listed under the Purple Alternative.
+The Blue Alternative could also impact the monarch butterfly.
 Section 3.11.10 provides more information on the effect/impact determinations of state- and federally listed species.

-Impacts to fish and wildlife would be minimized through initial project design considerations, avoidance and minimization of vegetation removal and stream channel disturbance, and implementation of stormwater and TPWD BMPs as described under the Purple Alternative.
+Impacts to fish and wildlife would be minimized through initial project design considerations, avoidance and minimization of vegetation removal and stream channel disturbance, and implementation of stormwater and

+TPWD BMPs as described under the Purple Alternative.
 These BMPs are identified in the TPWD BMP form provided in Appendix 0.

 Potential impacts to wildlife can be attributed to the loss of wildlife habitat, habitat fragmentation, noise interference, interaction of wildlife with construction machinery, and wildlife/vehicle collision mortalities.
-Approximately 40.7 percent of the Brown Alternative W/O Spur and approximately 40.3 percent of the Brown Alternative W/Spur is developed as Urban Low Intensity and Urban High Intensity uses, including existing roadways.
-As described under the Purple and Blue Alternatives, little wildlife habitat occurs in these areas and the same species are expected to occur would be those adapted to a human environment as described under the Purple and Blue Alternatives.
+Approximately 40.7 percent of the Brown Alternative W/O Spur and approximately 40.3 percent of the Brown Alternative W/Spur is developed as Urban Low Intensity and Urban High Intensity uses, including existing roadways (based on the July 2022 60% Geometric Design Schematic).
+As described under the Purple and Blue Alternatives, little wildlife habitat occurs in these areas and the same species are expected to occur would be those adapted to a human environment as described under the Purple and Blue Alternatives